 Exterior lighting animates the architectural exterior and outdoor spaces and, whether used for security, landscape, or dramatic effect, can change how you see and understand a building or pathway.
 While exterior lighting may fall under the purview of a landscape architect, it is critical for all types of architects and designers to understand how outdoor lights can integrate with a building and its larger site.
 Architects can use contrast and shadows to create inspiring and intriguing spaces by understanding the play of light and dark.

-The following are exceptional outdoor design solutions honored in the latest LIT Design Awards by four great lighting design companies.
+The following are exceptional outdoor design solutions honoured in the latest LIT Design Awards by four great lighting design companies.

 The Cybor Outdoor lamp was actually first conceived as an indoor lamp.
 Karim Rashid, the lead designer, defines the unique lamp, characterized by “sensual minimalism,” as having the peculiarity of being minimalist but also soft, interactive, and fascinating, before transitioning to its outdoor version with a sustainable, durable, and resistant vocation.

-The Cyborg outdoor is a larger version of Karim’s original Cyborg Lamp, which he created in 2015 for Martinelli Luce.
+The Cyborg Outdoor is a larger version of Karim’s original Cyborg Lamp, which he created in 2015 for Martinelli Luce.
 Outdoor lamp with an electric cable and plug that can be set on the ground or secured with pickets.
-High-strength concrete structure with a water-proofing agent.
-It comes in two shades: concrete gray and yellow ochre.
+High-strength concrete structure with a waterproofing agent.
+It comes in two shades: concrete grey and yellow ochre.

 The plaza becomes dark in the evening due to a lack of lighting and the surrounding forest.
-For the most part, only cold-colored lighting is provided for roads.
+For the most part, only cold-coloured lighting is provided for roads.

 The factory interior is created to have a relaxed and calming atmosphere with warm lighting so that workers can communicate with one another.
-Warm orange-colored lighting with a three-dimensional curving bench invites you to the factory’s space as a special lighting color.
+Warm orange-coloured lighting with a three-dimensional curving bench invites you to the factory’s space as a special lighting colour.
 By combining lighting with table lighting and a pole, depth and impressive space for nighttime activities are created.

 Lighting plays an important role in today’s green building and sustainability movements.
 It’s one thing to design a stunning lighting layout; it’s quite another to design a stunning lighting layout that is also incredibly energy efficient.
 This energy utilization can be accomplished by ensuring that the majority of the light reaches its intended destination and that there is less wasted light.
 The building will be more efficient if the amount of wasted light is reduced.
 Installing LEDs instead of fluorescent lighting is a simple way to accomplish this.
 Because of the technology, LEDs waste less light than fluorescents due to their directional nature.